Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Omeprazole instead of pantoprazoleOccasional"The app explained why pantoprazole fits better."

-Table scrollable to the right
+Table scrolls to the right

-13. How brite Supports You with Escitalopram
+13. How brite supports you with escitalopram

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.